Samsung/tizen-docs/docs/application/web/guides/security/tee-client.md

 ![TEE communication architecture](./media/libteec_architecture.png)

-The main features of the LibTeec API include:
+The main features of the LibTeec API include the following:

 -   Connecting to a trusted application